 Products that Clean and Disinfect, Quickly and Effectively

-When most people go to disinfect something, they spray a cleaning solution on it and immediately wipe it up.
-That's a problem, you should NOT wipe it right off.
+When most people disinfect something, they spray a cleaning solution on it and immediately wipe it up.
+That's a problem; you should NOT wipe it right off.

 Things look clean, but the germs remain.